Thrive gives loans to students based on summer internships and job offers – TechCrunch

-Thrive, founded by Twitter alumni Deepak Rao and Siddarth Batra, wants to fund student expenses by looking at job offer letters as a way to evaluate loans.
+Thrive, founded by Twitter alumni Deepak Rao and Siddharth Batra, wants to fund student expenses by looking at job offer letters as a way to evaluate loans.
 Today, it launched its loan platform and is accessible to students on over 400 campuses across 31 states.

 The San Francisco company helps underfunded students, a group that isn’t typically accounted for by traditional financial institutions that issue loans based on credit score.
-According to co-founder Rao, Thrive is for people like “first generation Americans, people who come from low-income families, or first generation students.”
+According to co-founder Rao, Thrive is for people like “first-generation Americans, people who come from low-income families, or first-generation students.”

 Before launching broadly, Thrive secured $10.25 million in funding and $5 million in venture debt.
 Today, the company also announced that it has picked up a $200 million credit line from Credit Suisse.

-Investors include Max Levchin, founder of PayPal and Affirm, Adam Bain, former COO of Twitter, and David Sacks, a general partner at Craft Ventures.
+Investors include Max Levchin, founder of PayPal and Affirm; Adam Bain, former COO of Twitter; and David Sacks, a general partner at Craft Ventures.

 “We started the company with the mission to invest in human potential,” Rao said.
 “We basically built a product that empowers underfunded students and gives them access to funds for whatever things they need in order to transition into their professional lives.”